 If a website does not add value to its audience and/or contains spun/duplicate content, then it has a poor image in Google’s eyes.

-Avoid spammy directories that solely exist to publish low-quality content and provide do-follow links to webmasters.
+Avoid spammy directories that solely exist to publish low-quality content and provide follow links to webmasters.

 Similarly, you should also avoid low-quality guest posting opportunities.
 It’s considered scraped content by Google.

-A single guest post on a relevant high-authority website in your niche will outdo 10 guest posts from irrelevant websites.
+A single guest post on a relevant high-authority website in your niche will outdo 10 guest posts from irrelevant web pages.

 2. Performing link exchanges at scale